A Tale of the Snow Queen

 The queen would have sent the young woman

-back with a flick of her wrist, had she not found the daring to say, ‘But they
+back with a flick of her wrist had the woman not found the daring to say, ‘But they

 are not yet dead, majesty.’